grinnell-cs/csc151-dh/_eboards/eboard03-2.md

 Other Questions
 ---------------

+How do I spend a token for a late submission?

+> It happens automatically, more of less.

+> I'm not going to collect a token for a late reading right now.
+(I will later.)

+How much checking is enough?

+> Enough that you are satisfied.
+We'll come back to this later.

 Lab
 ---

-Make sure to update DrRacket.
+Make sure to update csc151 library in DrRacket.

 Problems are labeled A and B.